Giving an Insulin Injection Into the Belly Using an Insulin Pen

 Push the needle all the way into the pinched-up area.

 Let go of the pinched-up area, and push the plunger of the pen all the way in.
-Count to five before taking the needle out.
+Count to 10 (or to the number that the manufacturer recommends) before taking the needle out.

 Put only the outer cap back over the needle.
 The thin, inner cover is harder to put back on and you may stick yourself.